Tax Depreciation for Fair Value Properties in UAE (Ministerial Decision No. 173 of 2025)

 • Are you reporting gains or losses only on realisation?

-• Are your properties measured under the fair value model per IAS 40?
+• Do you measure your properties using the fair value model in accordance with IAS 40?

 Identify All Qualifying Properties

-• List every property held at fair value to include in the election.
+• Additionally, list all properties held at fair value for inclusion in the election.

 Elect on Time

-• File the irrevocable election with your first relevant tax return.
+• Additionally, file the irrevocable election along with your first relevant tax return.

 Plan for Clawbacks